 To further clarify this issue, let's go back to our previous example.
 As we rely on the Snapshot Isolation paradigm, each transaction is being given a timestamp.
 More information on how this works can be found in section 2.3 of the D3.1.
 In our example, we assume that the transaction that needs to add the value 150 is called t1, and the one that needs to add the value 200 is called t2.
 Let's assume that t2 commits first and t1 commits second.
 As opposed to the multi-version concurrency control mechanism, in order to provide different snapshots of the data set, each row is being labelled with a commit timestamp (CTS), which is a numeric value that is being increased monotonically and determines the order of the commit.
 In our example, as t1 commits second, it gets a CTS=2 and t2 gets a CTS=1.
-If a new transaction t3 is started after the commit of t1 and before the commit order.
+If a new transaction t3 is started after the commit of t1 and before the commit of t2, it would get a snapshot of 0, in order to guarantee that it will not observe any gap in the commit order.
 If it would get the snapshot at timestamp 2, it would miss the updates from the transaction with CTS 1, which would violate the Snapshot Isolation.